saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [.], ack 375, win 29200, length 0
 {% endhighlight %}

+# TCP Connection Termination

+Closing a TCP connection is likewise an involved operation, and can be forcibly terminated (RST) or finished with a mutual agreement (FIN).

+The basic scenario is as follows:

+1. The _active closer_ sends a FIN segment.
+2. The _passive closer_ acknowledges this by sending an ACK segment.
+3. The _passive closer_ starts its own close operation (when it has no more data to send) and effectively becomes an _active closer_.
+4. Once both sides have sent a FIN to each other and they have acknowledged them to both directions, the connection closes.

+Evidently, the closing of a TCP connection requires four segments, in contrast to the three segments of the TCP connection establishment (three-way handshake).

+Additionally, TCP is a bi-directional protocol, so it is possible to have the other end announce it has no more data to send, but stay online for incoming data.
+This is called _TCP Half-close_.

+The unreliable nature of packet-switched networks add additional complexity to the connection termination.
+For example, FIN segments can disappear or never intentionally be sent, which leaves the connection in an awkward state.
+For example, in Linux the kernel parameter `tcp_fin_timeout` controls how many seconds TCP waits for a final FIN packet, before forcibly closing the connection.
+This is a violation of the specification, but is needed for DDoS prevention.[^man-tcp]

+Aborting a connection involves a segment with the RST flag set.
+Resets can occur because of many reasons, but some usual ones are:

+1. Connection request to a nonexistent port or interface
+2. The other TCP has crashed and ends up in a out-of-sync connection state
+3. Malicious attempts to disturb existing connections[^tcp-rst-attack]

+The happy path of TCP data transmission never involves a RST segment.

 # TCP Socket API

 To be able to utilize the networking stack, some kind of an interface has to be provided for applications.
 The _BSD Socket API_ is the most famous one and it originates from the 4.2BSD UNIX release from 1983.[^tcp-illustrated-implementation]